Starting A Company Checklist

 This is the most skipped — and most important — step in any starting a company checklist.
 It’s not about what you think of your idea.
 It’s about what your potential customers think.

-• Talk to at least 15 people in your target market.
-Ask real questions.
+- Talk to at least 15 people in your target market.
+Ask real questions. the more the better.
+Shoot for 100 if you can!

 Here’s how to test a business idea before wasting time and money.